This is part two of our two-part credit retirement series. Read part one here.

 The strategies are basically endless at this point, but just understand that anything that sounds too good to be true in any credit matter should be avoided.
 If you're unsure, consult with a friend or family member or a trusted associate well-versed in personal finance if you have one.”

 “Payment history is the biggest factor in determining your credit score so you want to make sure you stay on top of your payments.
-The most common reason people miss payments is simply because they forgot.
 Set up auto-pay on your accounts so you can avoid any missed payments.

 Your credit utilization ratio also has a big impact on your credit score, try to keep your card balances below 20 percent of the credit limit to maximize your scores.”